AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md

 There are three types of [!DNL Munchkin] tracking codes you can choose from.
 Each impact the webpage load times differently.

 1. **[!UICONTROL Simple]**: has the fewest lines of code, but does not optimize for webpage loading time.
-This code loads the [!UICONTROL jQuery] library each time a webpage is loaded.
+This code loads the jQuery library each time a webpage is loaded.
 1. **[!UICONTROL Asynchronous]**: reduces webpage loading time.
 1. **[!UICONTROL Asynchronous jQuery]**: reduces webpage loading time and also improves system performance.
-This code assumes that you already have [!UICONTROL jQuery], and does not check to load it.
+This code assumes that you already have jQuery, and does not check to load it.

 ## Test if Your [!DNL Munchkin] Code is Working {#test-if-your-munchkin-code-is-working}